 CDSSO provides SSO capabilities for AM servers and web or Java agents within a single domain or across domains in the same organization.

-CDSSO is the only mode of operation of Web Agents and Java Agents and, therefore, no additional configuration is required to make it work.
+CDSSO is the only mode of operation for web and Java agents, so no additional configuration is required to make it work.

 IG also supports CDSSO with AM.
 For more information, see the ForgeRock Identity Gateway Gateway Guide.